AbiS69/World_Portfolio/README.md

 # 🌍 IGMP - Investable Global Market Portfolio

-Academic implementation of the "buy everything" portfolio strategy based on global market capitalization weights.
-This project builds a truly diversified portfolio representing the entire investable universe.
+Academic implementation of the market portfolio strategy based on global market capitalization weights.
+This project builds a truly diversified portfolio representing the entire investable universe, instead of only the stockmarket like is often used in models such as CAPM.

 ## 📊 Portfolio Composition